App version: 0.1.0

 Student Loan Refinancing Options With Lantern

 Refinancing can give you a loan with a longer term.
-Remember that refinancing a federal loan to a private one means you are no longer eligible for federal forgiveness or other government programs.
+Remember, though, that refinancing a federal loan to a private one means you are no longer eligible for federal forgiveness or other government programs.
 With Lantern, you can compare student loan refinance options and find the one that fits your personal financial goals.

 Frequently Asked Questions